The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 }

 This function returns the user object including Kinde ID.
 This function reads the information from the id_token that is returned after successful authentication.
-If the token is missing the profile please make sure the correct scopes are requested (openid profile email offline).
+Include the required scopes if not added already (openid profile email offline).

 KindeClientSDK.get_user_detail(conn)